samuelruizperez/crepas/README.md

     9. Plotting partition files and scatter-correlation plots against OK-seq if provided.

-## Quick Start for DAN System users
+## Quick start for DAN System users

 1. Read the [DAN System User Guide](https://sgn102.pages.ku.dk/a-not-long-tour-of-dangpu/) to understand how to use the DAN System.